IndustryEssentials/ymir/README.md

 ![path import](docs/images/path-import.jpeg)

-Users can unpack and separate the training set (VOC2012_train), the test set (VOC2012_val), and the dataset to be mined (VOC2012_mining) from the open-source dataset VOC2012 ([click to download VOC2012](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/VOCtrainval_11-May-2012.tar)) from the web.
+Users can unpack and separate the training set (VOC2012_train), the test set (VOC2012_val), and the dataset to be mined (VOC2012_mining) from the open-source dataset VOC2012 ([click to download VOC2012](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/VOCtrainval_11-May-2012.tar)) .
 The user needs to modify the folder names, then compress them into separate zip packages that meet the import requirements and import them by local import.
 As the following figures show:

 ![import success](docs/images/import-success.jpeg)